ppp-kohe/autogui/README.md

 After that, [`org.autogui.swing.AutoGuiShell.showLine(Object)`](https://www.autogui.org/docs/apidocs/latest/org/autogui/swing/AutoGuiShell.html#showLive(java.lang.Object)) starts creating a GUI window from the given object and shows the window.

 The created window will contain a text field labelled as "Value" and a button on the tool-bar labelled as "Action".
-You can fill the text field with the string "hello, world" by typing the keybord and click the button, then you will see "hello, world" on the console of `jshell`.
+You can fill the text field with the string "hello, world" by typing the keyboard and click the button, then you will see "hello, world" on the console of `jshell`.

 <img src="docs/images/image-hello-h.png" srcset="docs/images/image-hello-h.png 1x, docs/images/image-hello.png 2x" alt="Hello">